0xPolygonMiden/miden-client/README.md

 The workspace is organized as follows:
 - The `bin` folder contains crates that are meant to be compiled into binaries (like the CLI).
-- The `crates` folder contains the library crates that are meant to be used as dependencies (like the rust client library).
+- The `crates` folder contains the library crates that are meant to be used as dependencies (like the Rust client library).
 - The `tests` folder contains integration tests for the workspace crates.

 ### Makefile